-Email the college at prereqs@lacitycollege.edu and put in the subject line "Your Name - Student ID# - the LACC course(s) you intend to take."
-Please attach a copy of your transcript (unofficial is acceptable) that clearly shows the college name, your name, the course title, the term taken, and the final grade received.
+- 1. Email the college at prereqs@lacitycollege.edu. - 2.
+In the subject line add: "Your Name Student ID# the LACC course(s) you intend to take". - 3.
+Attach a copy of your transcript (unofficial is acceptable) that clearly shows the college name, your name, the course title, the term taken, and the final grade received. - 4.
 A counselor will evaluate if your coursework meets the stated pre or corequisite and will clear you accordingly.